 This membership is for people new to shooting who require full training in the skills of marksmanship and target shooting.
-You must pass a probationary membership training course (or a competency test after a period of tuition based on previous experience) to become a full member of the NRA.
+You must pass a 6 day probationary membership training course to become a full member of the NRA.

 Renewal / Annual